 Developed in 2010, BigQuery is a fully managed Data Warehouse that helps users organize and analyze their data with features like Machine Learning, Geospatial Analysis, and Business Intelligence.
 It follows a serverless architecture that allows users to use SQL queries to get answers from their data.

 Discover more about Google BigQuery here- BigQuery Tutorial: A Comprehensive Guide.
-If you would like to know more about the best Data Visualization Tools on Google BigQuery, follow this guide – Best Google BigQuery Data Visualization Tools for 2022.
+If you would like to know more about the best Data Visualization Tools on Google BigQuery, follow this guide – Best Google BigQuery Data Visualization Tools.

 Key Features of Google BigQuery